HGustavs/LenaSYS/dbTables.md

 This table represents a many-to-many relation between users and courses.
 That is, a tuple in this table joins a user with a course.

 ### user_group
+Represents a many-to-many relation between users and groups.

 ### user_participant